-If you own items worth several thousand dollars apiece (or more), it’s best to get specific coverage, where the appraisal is written into a separate jewelry policy, says Schneider.
+If you own items worth several thousand dollars apiece (or more), it’s best to get specific coverage, where the appraisal is written into a separate jewelry policy, Schneider says.
 If something happens to your jewelry, claims resolution will be much easier with specific coverage.

-“In addition, make sure to get an ‘agreed value’ policy, so that you are entitled to receive the appraised value if it’s lost or stolen, versus the replacement value, which could be substantially lower,” says Schneider.
+“In addition, make sure to get an ‘agreed value’ policy, so that you are entitled to receive the appraised value if it’s lost or stolen, versus the replacement value, which could be substantially lower,” Schneider says.

 Q. How often should I have my jewelry reappraised?